Electoral district of Nanango

-Nanango is an electoral division in the state of Queensland, Australia.
+Nanango is an electoral district in the state of Queensland, Australia.
 Notable towns include Nanango, Kingaroy and Crows Nest.
-It is currently held by former Opposition Leader Deb Frecklington of the Liberal National Party.
+Since 2012 it has been held by former Opposition Leader Deb Frecklington of the Liberal National Party, who has served as Attorney-General of Queensland, Minister for Justice and Minister for Integrity since 2024.

+History

-It has existed twice.
+The electoral district has existed twice.
 It was first created in 1912, and was replaced by Barambah in 1950.
 It was recreated in 2001, as a replacement for Barambah.

 Nanango was the original seat of Sir Joh Bjelke-Petersen (from 1947 to 1950).

 The seat has never been won by the Labor Party in either of its incarnations; indeed, counting its history as Barambah (which covered essentially the same area), it has been in the hands of a conservative party or a conservative independent for over a century.